virtualstaticvoid/heroku-docker-r/README.md

 This is the docker image for applications which use [R][2] for statistical computing and [CRAN][3] for R packages, running on [Heroku][4].

-This project is compatible with the [heroku-buildpack-r][5] so that it is possible to migrate your existing Heroku R applications and deploy them using the new Heroku [`container`][7] stack.
+This project is compatible with the [heroku-buildpack-r][5] so that it is possible to migrate your existing Heroku R applications and deploy them using the new Heroku [`container`][7] stack, however there are some caveats if multiple buildpacks were used together with [heroku-buildpack-r][5].

-This new stack alleviates the complexities and many of the issues with the R buildpack, and is now the recommended way to deploy R applications to Heroku.
+The new stack alleviates many of the complexities and issues with the R buildpack.

-It also introduces support for [packrat][8], which is a package dependency manager.
+Support has been added for [packrat][8], which is a package dependency manager.

 Pre-built docker images are published to [DockerHub][13], and are based off the [heroku/heroku:16][15] docker image to ensure compatibility for existing R applications which run on the `heroku-16` stack.

 **NOTE**: Docker *is not required* to be installed on your machine, unless you need to build and run the images locally.
-For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker installed in that case.
+For the most common use cases, you will probably use the default setup, so it won't be necessary to have docker installed.

 ## Usage